 “Michael, there’s something out there.”
 Dahlila started.
 “Some sort of monster, or strange new creature.”

 “Honey, what was that?,” Dahlila asked through pained gasps.
 She was holding her stomach and having labor pains.
-Michael glanced in his rear view mirror and saw a giant black wolf like creature standing on it’s hind legs in the bed of his truck.
-He randomly hits the breaks and the werewolf hits it’s head on the back of the truck and fell into the bed of the truck.
-Michael looked behind him as the creature slowly gets back up and howl at the moon.
-It jumped over the top of the truck and lands on the hood.
+Michael glanced in his rear view mirror and saw a giant black wolf-like creature standing on it’s hind legs in the bed of his truck.
+He randomly hit the breaks and the werewolf hit it’s head on the back of the truck and fell into the bed of the truck.
+Michael looked behind him as the creature slowly got back up and howled at the moon.
+It jumped over the top of the truck and landed on the hood.
 Dahlila screamed as the creature ripped the hood off and tore the engine apart making the truck’s engine come to a stop.
-Smoke bellowed out of the engine as Michael reached for his rifle and opened the drivers door, he takes aim at the wolf-creature and shot at it while hanging out of the drivers door.
-The werewolf dodged the bullet, quickly climbed up on top of the truck, and grabbed Michael’s rifle with both hands. and flings Michael out of the truck.
+Smoke bellowed out of the engine as Michael reached for his rifle and opened the driver's door, he took aim at the wolf creature and shot at it while hanging out of the driver's door.
+The werewolf dodged the bullet, quickly climbed up on top of the truck, and grabbed Michael’s rifle with both hands. and flung Michael out of the truck.
 Michael was knocked out and instantly the creature turned looking at Dahlila.
 It snarled at her, and Dahlila screamed as it started ripping off the top of the truck making it rock back and forth.
 She stared in disbelief as it started sniffing at the truck.
 It stared down at her from the hole in the top.
 She screamed and tried to open the door but it was no use.
 The werewolf grabbed her, lifted her up into the air and stared at her with it’s glowing red eyes.
 It roared very loudly into her face with drool hanging from its sharp, pointy teeth.

 “The bite is gone but the effect still remains” The white wolf said to her in plain English.
 Dahlila’s eyes went wide as she realized that the wolf just spoke to her.

-“Behind you!” the wolf whispered harshly with her ears back.
-Then Dahlia heard the werewolf growl from behind her, she turned around to see the black werewolf part the bushes.
+"Behind you!” the wolf whispered harshly with her ears back.
+Then, Dahlia heard the werewolf growl from behind her, she turned around to see the black werewolf parted the bushes.
 She looked back at the wolf, but she was already gone.
-Dahlila thought to herself referring to the white wolf, being the white werewolf who saved her.
+She grabbed the vial and pulled the cork out and quickly drank it.
+Here goes nothing, Dahlila thought to herself.
 The dark werewolf spotted her and decided to take charge.
 Dahlila was too scared to notice she was almost ready to give birth.
 The werewolf ran towards her baring his teeth, you could tell he was angry about what happened earlier.
 She closed her eyes and put her hands over them.
 She could hear the creature getting closer and closer to her.
 She jumped to a startling gun shot and heard the werewolf yelp like an injured animal.
 She moved her hands and opened her eyes.
 She watched as the werewolf fell down and saw Michael standing there holding his rifle.

 “What the hell was that for?”
 The man shouted.